PowerDNS/lightningstream/docs/schema.md

 One of these updates will win the race, and the other one will get lost.

-For these tags this may not matter, but consider a scenario where these are not tags, but indices:
+For these tags this may be acceptable, but consider a scenario where these are not tags, but indices:

 - "accounts-owned-by-jane" => "14,522,1314"